nigelcharman/ombfw-videos/script/source.md

 Let's try finding a known Old Man's Beard patch.

-Once Field Maps has been installed, opening Field Maps will default to showing our CAMS map.
+Opening ArcGIS Field Maps, it shows the CAMS map.

-After zooming in to my current location, I see I need to walk down the road a bit to get to the Old Man's Beard patch.
+After zooming in to my current location, I see I need to walk down the road to get to the Old Man's Beard patch.

 ---
 (video: